 CVs will not be accepted.

-Interviews will be held in person at our offices on Friday 15th July 2022.
+Interviews will be held in person at our offices as and when suitable candidates apply.

 We welcome applications from people with disabilities.
 If you are shortlisted, and have any particular access or other requirements, please contact Julie Bentley, Director of Finance and Resources, who will be pleased to discuss this with you.